UsoDelduca/advent-of-code-15/README.md

 Basically copied and pasted the previous code and added another Set and logic to see who was going where

+Learned to 'force' an index in a for...of loop by using destructuring and array.entries()

 Got to a point where I have everything right, but don't know how to use the information I have (again) =/